open-telemetry/opentelemetry-specification/specification/trace/api.md

   as arguments.
 This MAY be called `SetAttribute`.
 To avoid extra allocations some implementations may offer a separate API for each of the possible value types.

-Attributes SHOULD preserve the order in which they're set.
 Setting an attribute with the same key as an existing attribute SHOULD overwrite the existing attribute's value.

-Attribute values expressing a numerical value of zero, an empty string, or an empty array are considered meaningful and MUST be stored and passed on to span processors / exporters.
-Attribute values of `null` are considered to be not set and get discarded as if that `SetAttribute` call had never been made.
-As an exception to this, if overwriting of values is supported, this results in clearing the previous value and dropping the attribute key from the set of attributes.

 Note that the OpenTelemetry project documents certain ["standard attributes"](semantic_conventions/README.md) that have prescribed semantic meanings.